run-nan/open-docs/docs/reference/packages/fetch/fetch.md

 ## FAQ

-### Why it still popup a toast without errorCode sdk when catch a interface's error?
+### Why it still popup a toast without [Sdk error](../../../abilities/basic/sdk-error-handling.md) when catch a interface's error?

 When autoErrorToast set to be true, we will judge Whether to popup toast by calling isOPError method, so if you custom a response can pass the check of isOPError, it also works out.